MelonKony/millmint/content/utopia/landscape/boroughs/lola.md

 ### Royal Hotel of Vekllei

 The Royal Hotel of Vekllei, shortened to the Royal, is among Vekllei's oldest operating hotels and also its most luxurious, catering primarily to the international wealthy and the famous.
 Unlike Hotel International in the borough of Callaisn, most of the Royal's guests visit for pleasure rather than business.
 Part of the Royal Hotel complex includes the former Summer Residence of the Vekllei Monarch, inside of which are Vekllei's most expensive (and exclusive) hotel suites.
-The Hotel is serviced by a dedicated untimetabled train line that runs between the Royal Hotel in Hosfyourd and the Vekllei International Jetport in Pharos.
+The Hotel is serviced by a dedicated untimetabled train line that runs between the Royal Hotel in Hosfyourd and the [Vekllei World Jetport](/utopia/landscape/boroughs/pharos/#vekllei-world-jetport) in [Pharos](/utopia/landscape/boroughs/pharos/).

 The Royal is ranked among the world's most luxurious hotels and is a subject of fascination for Vekllei people, who are unlikely to ever visit it unless accompanying a paying foreigner.